 Spoons and lighters are often associated with preparing meth for injection.
 People experiencing substance use may place meth on a spoon and use a lighter to heat it, turning the solid meth into a liquid form.

-By identifying the common packaging methods and paraphernalia, people can better address the dangers of methamphetamine use.
+By identifying the common packaging methods and paraphernalia, people can better address the dangers of meth use.

 Navigating the journey to recovery can bring up many questions.
 Below are some of the most commonly asked questions about our services.
 If you need more information or have additional questions, we are only a phone call away.

-Methamphetamine typically appears as a white, crystalline powder, although it can also be found in other forms.
+Meth typically looks like a white, crystalline powder, and it can be found in other forms.
 The powder is odorless, has a bitter taste, and is easily dissolvable in water or alcohol.
 Variations in the manufacturing process can result in different appearances, including a yellowish or off-white tint.

 What do meth shards look like?